Ashu11219/1st/README.md

 just experimenting with github

 <p>
-Using add, commit for the firs time inside terminal
+Using add, commit for the first time inside terminal
 </p>